 To prevent the theft of service BPI+ requires secure modem authentication procedures be used to verify the legitimacy of a particular CM.
 CMs download their firmware from the service provider each time they boot.
 BPI+ requires the CM to successfully boot only if the downloaded code file has a valid digital signature.
 When a CM makes an authorization request to the CMTS it must provide a unique X.509 digital certificate.
 After receiving a properly signed X.509 certificate and verifying the 1024 bit key pair the CMTS will encrypt an authorization key using the corresponding public key and send it to the CM.
 A trust chain is developed by using a three level certificate hierarchy.
 At the top level is the Root Certification Authority (CA) which belongs to CableLabs.
-The Root CA uses its certificate to sign a Manufacturer's CA certificate at the second level.
-The manufacturer CA certificates are then used to sign individual certificates for each CM produced by that particular manufacturer.
+The Root CA uses its certificates are then used to sign individual certificates for each CM produced by that particular manufacturer.
 This process insures that a given CM is legitimate and that the keys for encrypting the user's data are only distributed to trusted CMs.